nnhjs/nnhjs/README.md

 I am currently working as a Frontend Engineer for [Bot It AI](https://bot-it.ai/).
 I usually work with javascript and react.
-I like do everything.
-Nice to meet you 👋
+I hope I can be better than yesterday's me.

 "Stay hungry, stay foolish" - Steve Jobs